 The Company entered into an administration agreement (the "Administration Agreement") with the Advisor to provide administrative services to the Company.
 For providing these services, facilities and personnel, the Company reimburses the Advisor for the Company's allocable portion of overhead and other expenses incurred by the Advisor in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions and the Company's allocable portion of the costs of compensation and related expenses of the Company's Chief Financial Officer and Chief Compliance Officer and their respective staffs.
-The administrative fee expense was \$1.7 million, \$1.3 million and \$1.0 million for years ended December 31, 2022, 2021 and 2020, respectively.
+The administrative fee expense was \$1.7 million, \$1.7 million and \$1.3 million for years ended December 31, 2023, 2022 and 2021, respectively.
+The administrative fee payable at December 31, 2023 and 2022 was \$0.4 million and \$0.6 million, respectively.
+The administrative fee payable is included other accrued liabilities on the Company's Consolidated Statements of Assets and Liabilities.